 Previously, it was a mandate to provide prescriptions from doctors of Government hospital.
 But, there have been some amendments and since financial year 2016-17 prescriptions from doctors of both Government and Private hospitals are permissible.
 The prescription can be obtained from a relevant specialist in Medicine with the degree being recognized by the Medical Council of India.

-The prescription which is to be submitted by the taxpayer should contain details mentioned below.
+The prescription which is to be submitted by the taxpayer should contain the details mentioned below.

 - Name of the patient